connorrothschild/v4/src/routes/post/nuxt-blog-starter.md

 This site comes with all the same blog capabilities as a normal site, such as syntax highlighting, images, HTML support, and Vue components.
 Read [this post](https://nuxtjs.org/post/creating-blog-with-nuxt-content/) if you're curious about features.

-You can also include a few custom components I've made:
+You can also include a few custom components I’ve made:

 ### Info boxes